ibm-watson-iot/blockchain-samples/simple_contract_hyperledger/README.md

 return nil, err
 }
 ```
-After you run the code, to confirm whether the asset already exists, insert a call to the `shim.GetState` method.
+After you run the code, to confirm whether the asset exists, insert a call to the `shim.GetState` method.
 If the asset does not exist, it is a create scenario and the data is saved as received.
 If the asset exists, a call is made to the `mergePartialState` method to merge old and new data and the updated record gets written to the shim.

 ```go
 //Partial updates introduced here